Islamic State says 'Schweppes bomb' used to bring down Russian plane

 "The divided Crusaders of the East and West thought themselves safe in their jets as they cowardly bombarded the Muslims of the Caliphate," the English language Dabiq magazine said in reference to Russia and the West.
 "And so revenge was exacted upon those who felt safe in the cockpits."

-Western governments have said the plane was likely brought down by a bomb and Moscow confirmed on Tuesday it had reached the same conclusion, but the Egyptian government said it has still not found evidence of criminal action.
+Western governments have said the Airbus A321 operated by Metrojet was likely brought down by a bomb and Moscow confirmed on Tuesday it had reached the same conclusion, but the Egyptian government said it has still not found evidence of criminal action.

+Explosives experts said it was feasible the device shown in the photo could bring down a plane, depending on where it was located and the density of explosives in the soft drink can.
+The most vulnerable locations include the fuel line, the cockpit or anywhere close to the fuselage skin.

+"The placement is the critical thing," said Jimmie Oxley, a professor of chemistry who specialises in explosives at the University of Rhode Island.

 State Department spokesman John Kirby said on Wednesday the U.S. government was not in a position to confirm "the veracity" of the magazine's claim.